-- (1) A "Market Disruption" is - (a) any suspension or limitation of trading in general at a Relevant Exchange or in an Index Reference Security by a Relevant Exchange, - (b) any suspension or limitation of trading in general at the Relevant Related Exchange or in futures or options contracts relating to the Underlying by the Relevant Related Exchange, - (c) any full or partial closure of a Relevant Exchange or the Relevant Related Exchange or - (d) any non-calculation or non-publication of the price of the Underlying by the Index Sponsor, - in each case on an Ordinary Trading Day, provided that the Issuer determines that one or several of these circumstances is or are material for the valuation of the Certificates or for the performance of the obligations of the Issuer arising from the Certificates, respectively. - (2) If on the Starting Date or the Valuation Date a Market Disruption occurs, the Starting Date or the Valuation Date shall be postponed to the next Ordinary Trading Day on which no Market Disruption occurs.
-If on the eighth Ordinary Trading Day a Market Disruption still occurs, this eighth day shall be deemed, irrespective of the occurrence of a Market Disruption, to be the Starting Date or Valuation Date and the Issuer shall determine the Starting Price or the Reference Price on this eighth Ordinary Trading Day.
-If a Market Disruption leads to the postponement of the Valuation Date, the Exercise Date shall be postponed accordingly by as many Banking Days as necessary so that at least five Banking Days remain between the postponed Valuation Date and the Exercise Date.
+- (1) A "Market Disruption" is - (a) any suspension or limitation of trading in general at a Relevant Exchange or in an Index Reference Security by a Relevant Exchange, - (b) any suspension or limitation of trading in general at the Relevant Related Exchange or in futures or options contracts relating to the Underlying by the Relevant Related Exchange, - (c) any full or partial closure of a Relevant Exchange or the Relevant Related Exchange or - (d) any non-calculation or non-publication of the price of the Underlying by the Index Sponsor, - in each case on an Ordinary Trading Day, provided that the Issuer determines that one or several of these circumstances is or are material for the valuation of the Certificates or for the performance of the obligations of the Issuer arising from the Certificates, respectively. - (2) If on the Starting Date or a Valuation Date a Market Disruption occurs, the Starting Date or the Valuation Date which is affected by a Market Disruption shall be postponed to the next Ordinary Trading Day on which no Market Disruption occurs.
+If on the eighth Ordinary Trading Day a Market Disruption still occurs, this eighth day shall be deemed, irrespective of the occurrence of a Market Disruption, to be the Starting Date or Valuation Date and the Issuer shall determine the Starting Price or the relevant Reference Price on this eighth Ordinary Trading Day.
+If a Market Disruption leads to the postponement of a Valuation Date, the relevant Payment Date shall be postponed accordingly by as many Banking Days as necessary so that at least five Banking Days remain between the postponed Valuation Date and the relevant Payment Date. - (3) All determinations of the Issuer in accordance with this § 5 shall be made at the reasonable discretion (§ 315 of the German Civil Code) of the Issuer and published in accordance with § 8.